artyomb/ruby_gl/glyphs.md

 </p>

 # Stargate the ancients' language
-I'm a big fun of Stargate series!
-I was thinking about the unodinary symbols of the ancients' language.
+I'm a big fan of the Stargate series!
+I was thinking about the ordinary symbols of the ancients' language.

-I found there form to have bit-like structure.
-So I started with random generated pattern NxN.
+I found their form to have a bit-like structure.
+So I started with a randomly generated pattern NxN.

-Then I found that some patterns doesn't look _good_.
+Then I found some patterns don't look _good_.
 So, I added check functions to exclude these patterns.

 - **no_quads?**
     Exclude 'bold' structures.